fbpx

 Nausea and vomiting

 Nausea is feeling sick to your stomach and feeling as if you may vomit.
 Nausea and vomiting are often caused by intracranial pressure due to the tumor, inflammation (edema), or cerebrospinal fluid build-up (called hydrocephalus).
 Hydrocephalus happens when a tumor blocks the normal flow of cerebrospinal fluid.
+Nausea and vomiting may also occur as a side effect of chemotherapy.

 How to handle nausea and vomiting